theLimaceGuy/tt09-wokwi-template/docs/info.md

 ## How it works

 This is a simple digital circuit that was designed beginning November 7, 2024 with TinyTapeout and UCSD in La Jolla.
+I was updated to add a flip-flop but it is next yet complete

 ## How to test

-The test process is very simple and TBD
+The test process is very simple and will be provided later.

 ## External hardware

-A logic analyzer is helpful.
+A logic analyzer is helpful as this design evolves.